-The objective of this course is to introduce the fundamentals of basic manufacturing processes (solidification process, heat treatment, deformation processes, material removal processes, and joining processes).
+The objective of this course is to introduce the fundamentals of basic manufacturing processes (solidification processes, heat treatment, deformation processes, material removal processes, and joining processes).
 The students are expected to be able to select, analyze and design basic manufacturing processes for product development.
+Course Contents:

-Review of tensile test, True stress and true strain, Yielding criteria for ductile metals, Yield locus, Plastic stress-strain relations-Levymises equation, prandtl-Reuss equations.
+Review of tensile test, True stress and true strain, Yielding criteria for ductile metals, Yield locus, Plastic stressstrain relations-Levymises equation, prandtl-Reuss equations.